lepetitglacon/category_treebuilder/README.md

 # Category Tree Builder
-This extension makes category tree building simple.
+Build you're category tree with a built-in text editor and more.

 ## Install